airwallex/Auticuro/README.md

 Transferring money between 2 accounts is a typical use case.
 With well-modularized underlying consensus support, it's easy to be extended to support more complicated business scenarios.

+About the naming -- **Auticuro**: AU (gold in Latin is aurum, which is the chemistry symbol for gold AU) + “curo (Italian for protect)

 ## Features
 ### Functional Features
   - Balance operations
     - ✅ Bilateral money transfer
-    - Batch balance operation (Increase/Decrease balance on more than accounts atomically)
+    - ✅ Batch balance operation (Increase/Decrease balance on more than accounts atomically)
   - Account management operations
-    - Create/Delete/Lock/Unlock an account
+    - ✅ Create/Delete/Lock/Unlock an account
-    - Change the upper/lower balance limit of an account
+    - ✅ Change the upper/lower balance limit of an account
-  - Support account hierarchy
-  - Support multi asset class (cash, crypto, coupon…)
+- ✅ Support multi asset class (cash, crypto, coupon…)
+- Support account hierarchy(TBD)

 Currently, the bilateral money transfer is ready, other features are on the road map.